 IBEA students pay only their home institution for tuition.
 During their year abroad, tuition will be assessed on an exchange basis — that is, they pay tuition to their home institutions rather than the university they visit.
 Exchange tuition is assessed at the in-state rate for USC students, regardless of residency status.
 Their housing and other living expenses will be based on the accommodations secured in-country and will vary accordingly.
 IBEA students will also need to budget for travel expenses between home and IBEA partners as well as expenses related to cohort activities.

 As IBEA students travel between countries, each school will offer a customized business class for the IBEA cohort reflecting each school's academic fields of excellence and a customized cultural course reflecting each country's economic, social and cultural background.
 While studying abroad, each student will also be exposed to the regional business intelligence while working in teams on a designated corporate project at each partnering institution.
 In addition, IBEA students will be able to take regular undergraduate courses offered at the host school in order to fulfill their home degree course requirements.
-While all classes abroad are offered in English, the IBEA program is designed for students working toward a language proficiency in German, Chinese, French or Portuguese.
+While all classes abroad are offered in English, the IBEA program is designed for students working toward a language proficiency in German, French or Portuguese.
 To achieve this, particularly if you started at the entry level to language as a freshman, you will likely need to pursue at least one summer of intensive language study.

 Mannheim, Germany: University of Mannheim